sahil-7-dev/portfolio-studio-deploy/README.md

 ## Known Behaviours

 - Uploaded photos (base64) are not persisted to localStorage — they reset on page reload.
 URL-based avatars persist normally.
 Intentional — prevents mobile storage quota exhaustion.
+- If no photo is uploaded or URL provided, the avatar falls back to initials derived from the name field.
 - Lenis is disabled on touch devices.
 Native momentum scroll is used instead to avoid GPU compositing issues on mobile.
 - Share links encode the full portfolio state in the URL.
 Large portfolios may produce long URLs.
+- Image uploads are validated client-side: JPG, PNG, WebP, GIF, AVIF, SVG only, 5MB max.

 ---